Berlin: ‘Dark’ Creators Attend Studio Babelsberg Night

 Other guests included actresses Franka Potente, Lea van Acken, Antje Traue, Claudia Michelsen, Iris Berben, Heike Makatsch, Nora von Waldstaetten, Christiane Paul and Jessica Schwarz.

-The actors present included Mark Waschke, Ken Duken, Tom Wlaschiha, Numan Acar, Soenke Moehring, Fahri Yardim, Nikolai Kinski, David Schuetter and Kida Khodr Ramadan.
+The actors present included Mark Waschke, Ken Duken, Tom Wlaschiha, Numan Acar, Soenke Moehring, Fahri Yardim, David Schuetter and Kida Khodr Ramadan.

 Among the producers there were Chelsea Winstanley, Peter McPartlin, Tom Zickler and Max Wiedemann.
 Screenwriter Anika Decker, and directors Stefan Ruzowitzky and Lars Kraume were also present.